 Thank you Christoph for the invitation to your celebration and we wish you all the best for your plans in the future!

-Our college Sandra visited the 32nd Polymer Degradation Discussion Group conference (PDDG 2017) in Sicily.
-Leila Maringer (IAC) and Wolfgang Gnong (ICP), other PhD students of the JKU, also attended the conference.
+Our college Sandra visited the 32nd Polymer Degradation Discussion Group conference (PDDG 2017, opens an external URL in a new window) in Sicily.
+Leila Maringer (IAC) and Wolfgang Gnong (ICP, opens an external URL), other PhD students of the JKU, also attended the conference.

 Sandra had a talk with the title Melamine based Antioxidant for solar thermal systems.
 It was a small familiar conference with many well-known scientists in the field of polymer degradation and stabilization.
 There were a lot of interesting lectures and discussion about the newest research topics in this field.